arjunharshana/job-queue-monorepo/README.md

   }'
 ```

-The API validates the request using Zod and persists the job to PostgreSQL.
+The API validates the request using Zod, buffers it in Redis, and returns immediately with a `202` and the job's ID.
+The job becomes visible via `GET /jobs/:id` once the syncer has flushed it to PostgreSQL.

 ### Check job status